-Policy Activities

-Customers' welfare No written policy Dedicated Customer Service Team Supplier/contractor selection practice To deal with contractors with utmost competence and integrity Environmentally friendly value- chain No written policy Community interaction No written policy Anti-corruption programmes and procedures?
-No written policy Safeguarding creditors' rights No written policy Regular updates and meetings
+Policy Activities Customers' welfare No written policy Dedicated Customer Service Team Supplier/contractor selection practice To deal with contractors with utmost competence and integrity The foregoing has been observed in the company's selection of suppliers and contractors Environmentally friendly value- chain No written policy Adherence to ESH Policies Community interaction No written policy CSR activities Anti-corruption programmes and procedures?
+No written policy The company abides by the applicable law, rules and regulation on this.
+Safeguarding creditors' rights No written policy Regular updates and meetings